 Joseph McConnell

-The Life Summary of Joseph
+Brief Life History of Joseph

-When Joseph McConnell was born on 18 October 1812, in Allegheny, Pennsylvania, United States, his father, John McConnell, was 32 and his mother, Isobel Elizabeth Brown Logsdon, was 31.
+When Joseph McConnell was born on 18 October 1812, in Allegheny, Pennsylvania, United States, his father, John McConnell, was 32 and his mother, Elizabeth Brown Logsdon, was 31.
 He married Mary Mc Adoo on 10 April 1834, in Marion, Indiana, United States.
 They were the parents of at least 5 sons and 7 daughters.
 He lived in Indiana, United States in 1870 and Cumberland, Warren Township, Marion, Indiana, United States in 1880.
 He died on 3 October 1884, in Warren Park, Warren Township, Marion, Indiana, United States, at the age of 71, and was buried in Anderson Cemetery, Warren Park, Warren Township, Marion, Indiana, United States.

 Photos and Memories (0)